janpetzold/az305-learning/README.md

 Cluster mechanism is Windows Server Failover Cluster (WSFC) of Windows and Pacemaker (Linux).

 LTR (Long Term Retention) is required to store a backup for more than 35 days.
+LTR can be configured for Azure SQL database Single and Pooled instances (not for Managed instances).
+In Managed instances SQL Agent jobs can be used to achieve LTR.

+Azure SQL Basic, Standard and Premium tiers all support an uptime SLA of 99.99%.

 Data Migration Assistant can be used to assess the on-premises SQL environment and report on viability.
 Actual migration is done by Data Migration Service.

+BACPAC file is a container format used in Microsoft SQL Server and Azure SQL Database to export a database schema and data to a file.
+Recommended for small DBs or one-time migrations.
+Otherwise use DMS or Azure Migrate.

 Azure SQL Edge